Turning a Fly Tipped Alleyway Into Wildlife Friendly Garden

 - Residents of Beech Range – Thanks to everyone living on Beech Range who has given their time and effort

-- Bee Sanctuary – Thanks to Brian for allowing us to use the good name of the Bee Sanctuary so we could apply NIF funding
+- Bee Sanctuary – Thanks to Brian for allowing us to use the good name of the Bee Sanctuary so we could apply NIF funding.
+Thanks also to Shelia for donating bulbs.

 - Heart Murals – Thanks, Richard, for referring us to the Neighbourhood Investment Fund and for painting a beautiful mural.
 It looks amazing